HL7/carin-rtpbc/input/pages/use_cases.md

 * a **medication pricing information source**

 ### Consumer App Responsibilities
+<p class="modified-content">This section has be adjusted. <i>Modifications are italicized.</i></p>

 *  the patient's app gathers information about the prescription... entered by the patient or imported from another source
-*  the patient provides coverage information from their insurance card, or the app retrieves it using an eligibility service (outside the scope of this guide)
+*  the patient provides coverage information from _their physical insurance card or [CARIN Digital Insurance Card](https://hl7.org/fhir/us/insurance-card)_, or the app retrieves it using an eligibility service
-*  the app packages up the patient, coverage, prescription and preferred pharmacy information in HL7 FHIR&reg; resources and submits them to the patient's insurer
+*  _when retrieving patient-specific information such as insurance coverage details,_ the app packages up the patient, coverage, prescription and preferred pharmacy information in HL7 FHIR resources and submits them _using the [RTPBC Request](StructureDefinition-rtpbc-medicationrequest-non-phi.html)_ to the patient's insurer _or other data source_
+*  _when retrieving non-patient-specific information, the app supplies_only non-patient-identifiable prescription, pharmacy and insurance information in the [Non-PHI RTPBC Request](StructureDefinition-rtpbc-medicationrequest-non-phi.html)_
 *  the app interprets and presents the returned information in an understandable way, possibly presenting insurance coverage alongside cash or discount pricing gathered from other sources

 ### Insurer Responsibilities